mja2637/Sonata/readme.txt

 		  - Added several new drones & ion weapons
 		  - Added spiteful_crow's new UE Frigate sprite (currently unused)
 		  - Removed some lower-quality backgrounds and added replacements
-		  - Reduced the frequency of that one song
 		  - Tweaks & balances
 7
 		  - Added Sonata drones